Android022/Final-Task-FT-/README.md

 The lockdown data comes from the excellent Oxford Covid-19 Government Response Stringency index: https://data.humdata.org/dataset/oxford-covid-19-government-response-tracker

-I removed all the superflous data (non-US states and indicies other than lockdown stringency).
+I removed all the superfluous data (non-US states and indices other than lockdown stringency).

 Then, for each state, I averaged their stringency score for each day in 2020.
 This is a helpful summary statistic as it includes both the length and severity of lockdowns.